ksuzuki/Save-cljsites/README.md

 ## Usage

+You can run this program either in the repl or from the command line.
+To run this program from the command line, build a stand-alone jar using leiningen.

-### in Repl
+### in the Repl

 `(save-cljsites/save-all & option)`
 > Save the Clojure websites to the user's current working directory.
 Adding the
-> :verbose option prints extra status messages while saving the websites.
+> :verbose option will print extra status messages.

 `(save-cljsites/save site-key & option)`
-> Save the Clojure website specified by the given site key to the user's
+> Save the Clojure website specified by the site key to the user's current
-> current working directory.
-Adding the :verbose option prints extra status
+> working directory.
+Adding the :verbose option will prints extra status
-> messages while saving the website.
+> messages.
 >
 > e.g. `(save-cljsites/save :org :verbose)`
 >
-> Use print-sites to print known site keys, their URLs and directories to save.
+> Run `(save-cljsites/print-sites)` to print known site keys, their URLs and

-`(savae-cljsites/print-sites)`
+> directories to save.

+`(save-cljsites/print-sites)`
 > Print all Clojure site keys, their URLs and directories to save.

-### from the command line
+### from the Command Line

-When you run this program from the command line, all the Clojure websites above are saved by default.
+When you run this program from the command line with no options, all Clojure websites above are saved by default.
 You can also save only a specific Clojure website using the --site option.
-Run this program with th --help option for more details of the available options.
+Run this program with the --help option for more details of the available options.

 ## Requirements